Colind8/Birthday-Manager/README.md

 # Birthday Manager
-Birthday Manager allows you to easily display birthdays you have saved.
+Birthday Manager allows you to easily keep track of birthdays.
 It is used to quicky find out who's birthday is coming up.

 ## How to use
 ### How to add birthdays